ITLA-29/Telework-Toolbox/README.md

 ## Overview

-This repository is meant to house all final project-related materials from the California Department of Technology IT Leadership Academy, cohort 29 (ITLA 29).
+This page is meant to house all final project-related materials from the California Department of Technology IT Leadership Academy, cohort 29 (ITLA 29).

-The folders found in this repository are designed to organize the materials produced by the ITLA 29 cohort.
-There are three sub-folders in this directory, each containing one or more files that we hope will help in your telework efforts, no matter where you are in the journey.
+There are three groups of materials - Cohort Research, Quick Reference Guides, and Survey and Assessment Questions.
+Each group contains one or more files that we hope will help in your telework efforts, no matter where you are in the journey.

 All of the toolkit deliverables can be used as stand-alone artifacts.
-There is no document or tool that is dependent on another.
-That being said, there are some synergies between toolkit deliverables, so you may find using multiple items more helpful than using just one.
+That being said, there are some synergies between toolkit deliverables, so you may find using multiple items more helpful to use multiple artifacts together rather than using just one.

 ## Context - Folder Contents